vismodo/Python3-Slideshow-Software/README.md

 ## Troubleshooting

 If the image turns out to be a little blurry or degraded in [Without Pillow.py](https://github.com/VismayaAtreya/Python3-Slideshow-Software/blob/master/Without%20Pillow.py), Just move to a different slide and go back.
-This is a problem with tkinter's Photoimage
+This is a problem with tkinter's Photoimage attribute.

 For further queries, [create an issue](https://github.com/VismayaAtreya/Python3-Slideshow-Software/issues/new/choose) and I will get back to you as fast as possible.